1-Shreyash/Rknec-Cse-Dept-Clone-Project/README.md

 # Rknec-Cse-Dept-Clone-Project

-This project is a Clone of our college website.
+This project is a Clone of our college website, created by using basic HTML, css and JavaScript.

 Do star this repo if you like the project 😃💫💫💫